 THE FOUNDATION SUBJECTS

 There has been an explosion in the use of ICT in everyone’s lives and primary education is no exception.
 We have a large suite of computers to enable children to be taught as a whole class and this is proving to be an effective way of children learning the basic skills and using these across the curriculum.
 The children follow the National Curriculum for Computing and are able to access a filtered internet on a regular basis.
 Every classroom is connected to the internet to enable children to access it from the classroom and use ICT as a tool in every subject area.
-We have a bank of tablets which are used within the classroom to support learning in other areas of the curriculum.
+We have a bank of laptops, tablets and Chrome Books which are used within the classroom to support learning in other areas of the curriculum.

 HISTORY AND GEOGRAPHY